-Andrew has also played an integral role in developing KPF’s portfolio overseas: In South America.
-He was Project Manager for the award-winning Infinity Tower in Sao Paulo, Brazil, and helped design Ventura Towers, and Vista Maua, both office buildings in the heart of Rio de Janeiro.
+Andrew has also played an integral role in developing KPF’s portfolio overseas.
+In Brazil, he was Project Manager for the award-winning Infinity Tower in Sao Paulo and worked on both Ventura Towers and Vista Maua in the heart of Rio de Janeiro.

-Andrew is an active member of the architectural community, joining reviews at Harvard’s Graduate School of Design and at Ohio State University.
+Andrew is an active member of the architectural community, joining reviews at Harvard’s Graduate School of Design and Ohio State University.
+He was a guest speaker at the AIA National Conference and for the NYU Real Estate Program.
 He also participated in New York City’s Building Resiliency Task Force, defining new building code initiatives in the wake of Superstorm Sandy.